downshift-js/downshift/src/hooks/useCombobox/README.md

 sure that the ref is correctly forwarded otherwise `useCombobox` will unexpectedly fail.**

-#### `getComboboxProps`

-This method should be applied to the `input` wrapper element.
-It has similar return values to the `getRootProps` from vanilla `Downshift`, but renaming it as it's not a root element anymore.
-We are encouraging the correct `combobox` HTML structure as having the combobox wrapper as a root for the rest of the elements broke navigation and readings with assistive technologies.
-The wrapper should contain the `input` and the `toggleButton` and it should be on the same level with the `menu`.

-There are no required properties for this method.

-In some cases, you might want to completely bypass the `refKey` check.
-Then you can provide the object `{suppressRefError : true}` as the second argument to `getComboboxProps`. **Please use it with extreme care and only if you are absolutely sure that the ref is correctly forwarded otherwise `useCombobox` will unexpectedly fail.**

 ### actions

 These are functions you can call to change the state of the downshift